Treatment of Co-occurring Disorders

 - Lack of interest in social and family activities

-Some people use alcohol in order to escape from depression’s symptoms.
+Some people engage in alcohol use disorder to escape from depression symptoms.
 Others may use medication to treat their symptoms and, eventually, become dependent on the prescription drugs they’re using.

-Sometimes, people who are suffering from addiction are also living with an anxiety disorder.
+Sometimes, people who are suffering from addiction are also suffering from a co-occurring anxiety disorder.
 This means that they suffer from consistent and sometimes unprompted anxiety.
-Often, people who have an anxiety disorder feel anxious without really understanding why.
+Often, people who have anxiety disorders feel anxious without really understanding why.

 There are multiple types of anxiety disorders, each one having particular effects and symptoms.